shatwell/LakeEnsemblR_intro/README.md

 install PyNcView via [PyPi](https://pypi.python.org/pypi), then with the command ```pip install pyncview```.

+### 2. Set up the FLake hydrodynamic model

+Add information on FLake setup here...

-### 2. Set up the LakeEnsemblR R-package
+### 3. Set up the LakeEnsemblR R-package

-Clone or download files from this Github repository.
+Clone or download files from this Github repository to a local directory on your computer.
 To do this, first install the remotes, ggplot2, ggpubr and reshape packages in R.
 ```
 install.packages("remotes")
 install.packages("ggplot2")